James W. Gerard

-James Watson Gerard III (August 25, 1867 – September 6, 1951) was a United States lawyer, diplomat, and justice of the New York Supreme Court.
+James Watson Gerard III (August 25, 1867 – September 6, 1951) was an American lawyer, diplomat, and justice of the New York Supreme Court.

 Early life

 Gerard was born in Geneseo, New York.
 His father, James Watson Gerard Jr., was a lawyer and Democratic Party politician in New York. and his grandfather, also James Watson Gerard, was a noted trial lawyer and civic reformer in New York.

 He graduated from Columbia University (A.B.
 1890; A.M.
 1891) and from New York Law School (LL.B.
 1892).

 Career

 Gerard was chairman of the Democratic campaign committee of New York County for four years.
 He served on the National Guard of the State of New York for four years.
 He served through the Spanish–American War (1898) on the staff of General McCoskry Butt.
 From 1900 to 1904, he was quartermaster, with the rank of major, of the 1st Brigade of the Guard.
 He was elected to the New York Supreme Court in 1907, where he served as a judge until 1911.